 ).
 Award eligibility varies based on Enrollment Status

 .
 For details, please visit the Award Proration

 Additionally, you are required to have earned 30 hours by the end of your first academic year, 60 hours by the end of your second academic year, and 90 hours by the end of your third academic year.
 An academic year includes the fall, spring, and summer terms.
-Hours earned via transfer credit, dual credit, and AP/IB testing may be used to meet the 30/60/90 rule.
+Hours earned via transfer credit, dual credit, and AP/IB testing can be used to meet the 30/60/90 rule.

 You must have a completed FAFSA on file with Texas A&M University prior to January 15.
 You should complete your FAFSA as soon as possible, or by January 1 at the latest to ensure it will be processed by Texas A&M in time for the January 15 priority deadline.
-To determine whether or not you might be eligible to receive one of these scholarships, please visit our Regents' Scholarship Program Frequently Asked Questions (FAQ)
+To determine if you might be eligible to receive one of these scholarships, please visit our Regents' Scholarship Program Frequently Asked Questions (FAQ)